thetnaing-dh/JavaScript-QR-Code-Generator/README.md

 ├── style.css       # Styling for the application
 └── script.js       # JavaScript functionality
 Live Demo
-You can view a live demo of this project at [(https://thetnaing-dh.github.io/JavaScript-QR-Code-Generator/)].
+You can view a live demo of this project at [JavaScript QR Code Generator](https://thetnaing-dh.github.io/JavaScript-QR-Code-Generator/).

 License
 This project is open source and available under the MIT License.